 The Pareto ranking strategy in Figure 2 will invariably suffer from premature convergence, and hence populations that lack diversity.
-This occurs because the discrete Pareto ranks define a coarse search space.
+This convergence is a result of natural genetic drift, and also because the discrete Pareto ranks define a coarse search space.
 As soon as a significantly improved candidate chromosome is discovered, it will quickly dominate rank 1.
-To compensate for this, attention has been directed towards the maintenance of genetic diversity within the Pareto ranks 16).
+To compensate for this, attention has been directed towards the maintenance of genetic diversity within the Pareto ranks19.
 For example, fitness sharing amongst solutions in the Pareto front will prevent premature convergence.
-This can be done with respect to population density amongst niches 6), or vector distances between members 11).
-Others have suggested more automated, parameterless techniques for Pareto population distribution, which do not require foreknowledge of objective fitness space characteristics 9).
-In any case, the use of some strategy for maintaining population diversity within the Pareto rankings is mandatory for most problems.
+This can be done with respect to population density and/or niche size ^{7, 10, 11}, or vector distances between members 14).
+Others have suggested more automated, parameterless techniques that do not require foreknowledge of objective fitness space characteristics ^{2, 12}).
+Therefore, the use of some strategy for maintaining population diversity within the Pareto rankings is mandatory for most problems.

 To counteract premature convergence, we implement two population diversity or diffusion schemes.
 These strategies are generic, and should give satisfactory results for many MOPs.
-Besides their simplicity and low overhead, an advantage of these strategies is that the user does not need to submit parameterizations of the objective fitness space or population characteristics.
-We do not claim that these diversity strategies are exceptionally unique within the evolutionary MOP literature.
-In fact, they are largely inspired by the population density and fitness sharing approachs mentioned above ^{6, 11, 9)}.
+They are also very similar to the one used by the NSGA-II system, and the reader is directed to 2) to see performance measurements on standard MOP problems.
+Besides the simplicity and low overhead of these diversity heuristics, an advantage of these strategies is that they are parameterless: the user does not need to submit parameterizations of the objective fitness space or population characteristics.

 To encourage population diversity, fitness evaluation must award diverse individuals.
 One indicator of diversity is the proximity of an individual's objective vector to those of its fellow members of the rank set.
 The heuristic chosen here is the nearest-neighbour distance between population members within ranks.
-This diversity heuristic can be computed with no prior knowledge of the topology of the multiobjective fitness landscape.
+This diversity heuristic can be computed with no prior knowledge of the topology of the multi-objective fitness landscape.
 It captures the fact that a perfectly diverse population will have equal nearest-neighbour distance measurements (Figure 3a).
-It is only a local measurement of diversity, as it does not examine global distribution characteristics of the population.
+This is a local measurement of diversity, as it does not examine global distribution characteristics of the population.
 Hence, the global distribution can be unbalanced (Figure 3b).
-There is a debate in evolutionary MOP research whether crossover amongst widely diverse members in the same rank set is detrimental, and whether mating amongst distant rank set members should be restricted 16.
+There is a debate in evolutionary MOP research whether crossover amongst widely diverse members in the same rank set is detrimental, and whether mating amongst distant rank set members should be restricted 19).
 Hence a localized measurement of diversity such as nearest-neighbour distance may be preferrable for some problems.
 It must be emphasized that texture evolution does not require overly precise diversity testing.
-The feature analyses used are a rudimentary estimation of texture suitability, and are always secondary to the user's subjective aesthetic judgement at the end of a run.
+The feature analyses used are a rudimentary estimation of texture suitability, and the user's aesthetic decision will play a roll at the end of the run.
+The diversity heuristics do try to ensure that the user is presented with a variety of candidate solutions from which to choose.